-- (1) Do you have a procedure and/or policy for self-monitoring?
-No - (2) Pursuant to 24 CFR § 1000.502(b) where the recipient is a TDHE, did the TDHE provide periodic progress reports including the self-monitoring report, Annual Performance Report, and audit reports to the Tribe?
-Yes - (3) Did you conduct self-monitoring, including monitoring sub-recipients?
-No - (4) Self-Monitoring Results.
-(Describe the results of the monitoring activities, including corrective actions planned or taken.):

-The Executive Director and management team meet twice each month to monitor goals and plans and discuss issues, shortfalls, needs, progress and problems associated with the operation of the Housing Authority.
+(1) Do you have a procedure and/or policy for self-monitoring?
+Yes

+(2) Pursuant to 24 CFR § 1000.502(b) where the recipient is a TDHE, did the TDHE provide periodic progress reports including the self-monitoring report, Annual Performance Report, and audit reports to the Tribe?
+Yes shortfalls, needs, progress and problems associated with the operation of the Housing Authority.
 The management team also reviews the policies throughout the year to ensure compliance with all laws and regulations.
-The Tribe monitors the activities of the Housing Authority through the Board of Commissioners.
-One seat is assigned to the Tribal Council to be the liaison between the two entities.
-In addition, the Executive Director is required to attend all Tribal Council quarterly meetings to report on activities, hear from tribal membership, and pass on information regarding housing issues.
+The Tribe monitors the activities of the Housing

+(3) Did you conduct self-monitoring, including monitoring sub-recipients?
+Yes all Tribal Council quarterly meetings to report on activities, hear from tribal membership, and pass on information regarding housing issues.
 The Board of Commissioners and the staff also meet with the full Tribal Council on an annual basis to provide time for each department to give the Council an overview of what is currently happening and what is planned for the future.
 It is also a time for discussion regarding what direction the Council would like to see the Housing Authority take.